giantswarm/custom-container-images/README.md

 The commit must be done on the squash merge commit that contains the change and follow the convention:
 `<upstream-image>-<flavour>/v<semantic-version>`.

+The semantic version must always contain `<major>.<minor>.<patch>` versions, even if the upstream image does not.
+It makes sense to follow upstream with the custom image tags, but they are GS custom images after all, and this is the versioning that we follow and support in our tooling.

 For the above `nginx` example to release `1.2.3` it must be: `nginx/v1.2.3`.
 So for `default` flavour you can omit the flavour.